-- Join a cooking class and learn to prepare an authentic meal
+- Join a private cooking class in Florence and learn how to make fresh pasta

-- Tour the romantic city of Verona and see Juliet’s balcony
+- Tour the romantic city of Verona with bridges and Shakespearean monuments

 |Day 4||Rome Underground & Catacombs Tour||Rome|